kubernetes/examples/staging/nodesjs-mongodb/README.md

 ### Creating the Node.js Controller

 The final step is deploying the Node.js container that will run the application code.
-This container can easily by replaced by any other web serving frontend, such as Rails, LAMP, Java, Go, etc.
+This container can easily be replaced by any other web serving frontend, such as Rails, LAMP, Java, Go, etc.

 The most important thing to keep in mind is how to access the MongoDB service.